-A runner with PH in his bottles made national headlines during the lockdown in the UK as he ran a marathon in his garden to raise money for a cancer charity.
+A runner made national headlines during the lockdown in the UK as he ran a marathon in his garden to raise money for a cancer charity.

 James Page had been training for 11 months for the Marathon des Sables and London Marathon, but the postponements of both races meant he needed to find a different challenge to keep his fitness ticking over.

 Rather than letting all of his training go to waste, James ran 873 laps of his garden to complete the 26-mile marathon distance and help him smash his fundraising target for Children With Cancer UK.

 Hi James, thanks for taking the time to speak to us - it sounds like it's been a busy few days with newspaper interviews, as well as radio and TV appearances!
 How on earth did the idea of running a marathon in your garden come about?